 Students are required to have adequate health insurance.
 Any charges generated that are not covered by the student's insurance policy will be the personal responsibility of the student.
-Students may enroll in the student health and accident insurance plan.
+Students may enroll in the student injury and sickness insurance plan.
 Information on this plan will be provided by the Graduate School office.